Lagos in western Algarve was the main City for the Algarve back in the 16th century.

 You can’t help get into that holiday mode with its marina along the front.
 It is just what you would expect sun, sea and a picturesque place that looks affluent with its million pound yachts and boats.
 One can dream of gracing the high seas with crystal clear waters with a glass of something in one hand, or even a fishing rod in the other.

-Well easily possible as you can easily find many boat trips for the day to take in the Algarve’s coastline whilst sunbathing on deck, or if fishing takes your fancy then you can go for the day or half day with a BBQ on board and eating your catch for lunch.
-The main town offers a vibrant array of shops café’s bars and restaurants, it was once said that Francis Drake failed in 1587 to raid Lagos, but if only they had the bakeries then, like they have now he would have had something to fight for.
+Well easily possible as you can easily find many boat trips for the day to take in the Algarve’s coastline whilst sunbathing on deck.
+If fishing takes your fancy you can go for the day or half day with a BBQ on board and eating your catch for lunch.
+The main town offers a vibrant array of shops cafe’s bars and restaurants.
+It was once said that Francis Drake failed in 1587 to raid Lagos.
+If only they had the bakeries they have now he would have had something to fight for.

-Even if you are not a history buff you can’t help notice the culture the Town had back in the 15th century, with it’s buildings dating back to 1445 which was Europe’s first ever building used solely for the purpose of selling slaves hence slave markets, it is well worth wondering through the back streets as you never know what you will come across, from the golden Church of Santo Antonio to hunting out the little bakers, that sells all sorts of pies steak/kidney, cheese/onion, and quiches.
+Even if you are not a history buff you can’t help observe the culture Lagos had back in the 15th century.
+With its buildings dating back to 1445 which was Europe’s first ever building used solely for the purpose of selling slaves hence slave markets.
+It’s worth wandering through the back streets as you never know what you will come across, from the golden Church of Santo Antonio.
+Hunting out the little bakers, that sells all sorts of pies steak/kidney, cheese/onion, and quiches.